shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 4. In the **Name** field enter **FAIAD_<inject key="Deployment ID" enableCopy="false"/>**

-    >**Note**: The workspace name must be unique.
+    >**Note:** The workspace name must be unique.
 Make sure a green check mark with "This name is available" is displayed below the Name field.

 5. If you choose, you can enter a Description for the workspace.
 This is an optional field.